 - Be aware that when consuming alcohol, it is burned first before fat in the body.
 For some people, this causes a stall.
 In others, it jumpstarts weight loss.
 Test it for yourself and see how your body handles it!

 - #1 Rule – After a few weeks of a low carb diet, you will notice your alcohol tolerance is dramatically lower.
-I get super buzzed off of two glasses of wine now and if there is any more, I’m acting up!
+Take caution!
+One or two drinks should be more than enough!